ohmae/touch-icon-extractor/README.md

 ### Icon associated with the Domain

 Simply putting a file with a fixed name like "favicon.ico" in the root of the domain.
-Whether an icon exists or not is not known unless HTTP communication is actually performed.
+Whether an icon exists or not can not be known until you try HTTP communication.

-This is an inefficient method, but there are Web sites that are still deployed in this way.
+This is an inefficient, but there are Web sites that are still deployed in this way.
 You should try only if you can not get it by the method in the previous section

-By doing the following
+If you want this information, write the following

 ```kotlin
 extractor.fromDomain(url)